To footnote or not

-By coincidence I have had several discussions about footnotes, endnotes and different types of citation styles recently.
+By coincidence, I have had several discussions about footnotes, endnotes, and different types of citation styles recently.
 Such discussions often end up in “religious” wars, in which researchers from different disciplines argue why “their” system is the best.
-I often find myself agreeing with none or everyone in such discussions, since I am working in and between several different disciplines (the arts, humanities, technology, psychology, medicine), and publish my own work in journals that use different ways of handling citations and notes.
+I often find myself agreeing with none or everyone in such discussions since I work in and between several disciplines (the arts, humanities, technology, psychology, medicine) and publish my work in journals that use different ways of handling citations and notes.

 What to cite or note?